Courts of Justice - Criminal Subcommittee Agenda

 |

 Summary: A BILL to amend and reenact § 19.2-73 of the Code of Virginia, relating to issuance of summons instead of warrant in certain cases.
-Subcommittee recommends laying on the table (7-Y 3-N)Yeas (7): Watts, Delaney, Hernandez, Cousins, Callsen, Mehta, Schmidt Nays (3): Williams, Davis, Whittle Criminal Subcommittee recommends laying on the table (7-Y 3-N) |
+Subcommittee recommends laying on the table (7-Y 3-N)Yeas (7): Watts, Delaney, Hernandez, Cousins, Callsen, Mehta, Schmidt Nays (3): Williams, Davis, Whittle Last actions:

 ||